samuelhoover/peer-critiques-anonymizer/README.md

 Written by Akash Jain for ChE 402 in Spring 2020, modified by Sam Hoover for ChE 401 for Fall 2022 & Fall 2023.

-Run code with `python3 anonymizer.py -s <path to folder with submissions>`.
+Run code with `python anonymizer.py -s <path to folder with submissions>`.

+# PREREQUISITES
+Need to download student list from Moonami!
+First, on the course webpage, go to the "Participants" tab.
+Click on the box to select all participants then scroll to the bottom of the list and download table as as .csv file from the "With selected users..." dropdown menu.
+Using `anonymizer.py` for the first will prompt you to input the full name of the .csv file of the student list (including the extension). `anonymizer.py` will create a formatted version of the student list file and replace the original file.
+All subsequent times using `anonymizer.py` will use the student list file it created and will not prompt for a student list file.

 # DEMO